 User Interface Commands

-In executing the Commands in this Section 5.25.1 ESME shall be capable of recording UTC date and time at the beginning and end of any Boost Period in the Boost Function Event Log(5.26.3.1).
+In executing the Commands in this Section 5.25.1 ESME shall be capable of recording UTC date and time at the beginning and end of any Boost Period in the Boost Function Event Log(5.26.3.1) and setting Auxiliary Controller [n] State(5.7.5.37) to reflect any changes to the state of Auxiliary Controllers.

 Activate Boost Period

+A Command to:

+cause the ALCS specified in Boost Function Control [n](5.26.2.1) to close; and

-A Command to cause the Auxiliary Load Control Switch(es) specified in Boost Function Control [n](5.26.2.1) to close for 15, 30, 45 or 60 minutes and then to revert to normal operation in accordance with the Auxiliary Load Control Switch Calendar(5.7.4.2).
+cause the APC specified in Boost Function Control [n](5.26.2.1) to be set to their maximum output level

+for a quarter, half, three quarters, one, two, three, four, five, six, seven or eight hours and, at the end of that period, for each Auxiliary Controller affected, to have its output state set to that specified in the Auxiliary Controller Calendar [INFO](5.7.4.2); or, where there is no corresponding calendar setting to cause the ESME:

+to open each such ALCS; and

+to leave each such APC at its maximum output level.

 ESME shall only be capable of executing this Command if no Boost Period is currently active.

+Where there are any APC specified in Boost Function Control [n](5.26.2.1), ESME shall only be capable of executing this Command if there is no APC [n] Limit Period active for any such APC.

 Cancel Boost Period

-A Command to cause the Auxiliary Load Control Switch(es) specified in Boost Function Control [n](5.26.2.1) to revert to normal operation in accordance with the Auxiliary Load Control Switch Calendar(5.7.4.2).
+A Command to cause the ALCS and APC specified in Boost Function Control [n](5.26.2.1) to revert to normal operation in accordance with the Auxiliary Controller Calendar [INFO](5.7.4.2) or, where there is no corresponding calendar setting to cause the ESME:

+to open each such ALCS; and

+to leave each such APC at its maximum level.

 ESME shall only be capable of executing this Command if a Boost Period is active.

-In executing the Command ESME shall be capable of generating an entry in the Boost Function Event Log(5.26.3.1) to the effect that the active Boost Period has been cancelled.
+In executing the Command, ESME shall be capable of generating an entry in the Boost Function Event Log(5.26.3.1) to the effect that the active Boost Period has been cancelled.

 Extend Boost Period

-A Command to cause the Auxiliary Load Control Switch(es) specified in Boost Function Control [n](5.26.2.1) to remain closed for an additional 15, 30, 45 minutes, and then to revert to normal operation in accordance with the Auxiliary Load Control Switch Calendar(5.7.4.2).
+A Command to cause the ALCS specified in Boost Function Control [n](5.26.2.1) to remain closed, and the APC specified in Boost Function Control [n](5.26.2.1) to be set to their maximum output level, for an additional quarter, half, three quarters, one, two, three, four, five, six or seven hours, and then for each Auxiliary Controller affected, to have its output state set to that specified in the Auxiliary Controller Calendar [INFO](5.7.4.2), or, where there is no corresponding calendar setting to cause the ESME:

+to open each such ALCS; and

+to leave each such APC at its maximum output level.

-ESME shall only be capable of executing this Command if a Boost Period is active.
-In executing the Command ESME shall be capable of limiting any active Boost Period to a maximum of 60 minutes.
+ESME shall only be capable of executing this Command if a Boost Period is active, and where there are any APC specified in Boost Function Control [n](5.26.2.1), if there is no APC [n] Limit Period in force for any of those APC.
+In executing the Command ESME shall be capable of limiting any active Boost Period to a maximum of 8 hours.

 Data Requirements